Healthy NewsWorks empowers student journalists to transform the health of their communities.

 - Fall 2006—Healthy Times begins expansion as a pilot program of The Food Trust.

-- Summer 2009—Student reporters from Norristown Area School District cover the Centers for Disease Control and Prevention’s Weight of the Nation conference in Washington, D.C.
+- Summer 2009—Student reporters cover the Centers for Disease Control and Prevention’s Weight of the Nation conference in Washington, D.C.

-- Fall 2009—Student journalists from Stewart Middle School in Norristown cover the American Public Health Association annual meeting in Philadelphia.
+- Fall 2009—Student journalists cover the American Public Health Association annual meeting in Philadelphia.

 - Summer 2010—Program is renamed Healthy NewsWorks and joins New Beginnings Nonprofit Incubator at Resources for Human Development.

-- Spring 2012—Healthy NewsWorks publishes Leading Healthy Change In Our Communities, written and illustrated by student journalists.
+- Spring 2012—Healthy NewsWorks student journalists publish first book, Leading Healthy Change In Our Communities 2012.

-- Winter 2013—Healthy NewsWorks launches prescription drug safety program in schools, supported by grant from the American Medical Association.
+- Winter 2013—Healthy NewsWorks launches prescription drug safety program in schools, supported by grant from the American Medical Association Foundation.

 - Winter 2014–Fairmount Ventures’ “Fairmount4Free” pro bono initiative selects Healthy NewsWorks as a nonprofit to receive $10,000 of consulting work for a fundraising strategy.